 Employee benefits expenses primarily consist of salaries, allowances and benefits in kind, discretionary bonus and retirement benefit scheme contributions.
-During the year, the Group's employee benefits expenses were approximately HK\$16.2 million (2022: HK\$16.2 million) which were relatively stable over the years.
+During the year, the Group's employee benefits expenses decreased by approximately 5.3% to approximately HK\$15.3 million (2023: HK\$16.2 million).
+The decrease was directly attributable to the decrease in the number of employees.